Our mission is to maximize supplemental

 Positively impacting communities across California is just part of our commitment to corporate social responsibility, and every member of the Lottery team shares this dedication.

-The Lottery has given California public schools $34.2 billion since we began in 1985.
-We gave just over $1.7 billion to public schools in Fiscal Year 2017–18, which is about 1% of the state’s annual budget for public schools.
+The Lottery has given California public schools more than $37 billion since we began in 1985.
+We gave more than $1.8 billion to public schools in Fiscal Year 2018–19, which is about 1% of the state’s annual budget for public schools.
 Remember, Lottery funds are meant to supplement public education, not replace state and local funding.

 But since our funds are largely discretionary, they help schools do things they otherwise couldn’t, such as attracting and retaining more quality teachers, buying state-of-the-art equipment and keeping critical programs running.